mariecreel/christianbook-code-challenge/readme.md

 I decided not to use a frontend framework when building the UI because I felt confident in my ability to write all the necessary front end functions in vanilla JavaScript.
-However, because I wrote the front end using vanilla JS, some of the code is inelegant, and a bit repetitive.
+However, because I wrote the front end using vanilla JS, some of the code is inelegant, repetitive, and unlikely to scale well.
 For example, when creating the card that displays the search results for a particular product ID, create a large number of elements using functions like <code>document.createElement(...)</code>
 and <code>document.getElementById(...).style.display(...)</code> that make the